 Prefix Sums is a technique where you precompute the cumulative sum of an array.
 Each element in the resulting array represents the sum of all elements up to that index.
 Imagine keeping a running total of your daily expenses: with that running total in hand, you can quickly figure out how much you spent over any given period without summing each day individually.
-With prefix sums, you can answer range sum queries in constant time.
+The expense log shares the technique's weakness too: correct one old entry and every total written after it is wrong.
+With prefix sums, you can answer range sum queries in constant time, as long as the underlying data holds still.

 To create a prefix sum array, you iterate through the input array once.
 Start with the first element, and for every element after that, add its value to the running total.
 The result is an array where the value at each index represents the total sum from the start up to that index.